bennyyip/LeaderF-github-stars/README.md

 # LeaderF-github-stars

-This Plugin use LeaderF to navigate to a repository that you stared on GitHub.
+This Plugin use LeaderF to navigate to a repository that you starred on GitHub.

 # Requirements